 - check and clean your heating system regularly;

-- inspect all external vents for fuel-burning appliances are correctly installed and secure;
+- ensure all external vents for fuel-burning appliances are correctly installed and secure;

 - assess the need for a fresh air intake duct for wood-burning fireplaces or stoves.